JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 Example:\
 `python ds3_rc.py /path/to/videos/ /path/to/ds3_rc_results.txt`

-The filename must begin with "ds3_rc_results".
+The filename must begin with "ds3_rc_results".\
 You can merge multiple result files.

 <br/><br/>
 ## Output
 This program outputs the results in JSON / Python dictionary format.
-The key is the player name and the value is a list of file paths (the names of the videos in which the player's name was found).\
+The key is the player name and the value is a list of file paths (the videos in which the player's name was found).\
 Example output file:
 ```
 {